VoxelDavid/pff/README.md

 Project Final Farewell (PFF) was originally planned as a recreation of my old game [Island Tycoon](http://www.roblox.com/Island-Tycoon-place?id=15541427).

-At this point I have no directory as to what I want to make anymore.
+At this point I have no direction as to what I want to make anymore.
 Currently this repository is a placeholder for something in the future.